marjanbalazs/app/README.md

 ```bash
 minikube start
 ```
-3. Run the deploy script, if you haven't already give a password to your redis server or the bitname chart will autogenerate one
+3. Run the deploy script.
+If you haven't already given a password to your redis server then bitnami chart will autogenerate one and you wont be able to connect.
 ```bash
 ./deploy-minikube.sh
 ```
-4. Wait until the redis stateful set bootstraps
+1. Wait until the redis stateful set bootstraps

 Access the service by running
 ```bash